YashDave1122/NoteMaking/README.md

 c.
 Features

-    a.Display a list of saved notes on the homepage b.Clicking on a note opens its details for viewing/editing c.Create new notes with title, description, and optional media attachment (image or video link) d.Rich text editor for formatting note descriptions e.Search notes by title
+    1.Display a list of saved notes on the homepage 2.Clicking on a note opens its details for viewing/editing 3.Create new notes with title, description, and optional media attachment (image or video link) 4.Rich text editor for formatting note descriptions 5.Search notes by title
-    f.Sort notes based on creation time
+    6.Sort notes based on creation time
-    g.User authentication with login/signup functionality
+    7.User authentication with login/signup functionality
-    h.Mobile responsiveness for improved usability on smaller screens
+    8.Mobile responsiveness for improved usability on smaller screens

 d.
 Tech Stack "ReactJs"